ginnyintifa/GPD_v1/README.md

 # GPD
-Gene-to-Protein-to-Disease (GPD): a segmentation-based approach for statistical analysis of whole exome sequencing data
+A protein-centric approach for exome variant aggregation enables sensitive association analysis with clinical outcomes

 # 1 Installation and Data Formating